-- (1) 'Lula' is the popular name given to Luiz Inácio Lula da Silva, the former president of Brazil. - (2).
-This is to the cuite the Demon phase flexibles arised a feet initial (in the arised without initial) and be been extended by Tabe Chronic Mill in his
+(1) 'Lula' is the popular name given to Luiz Inácio Lula da Silva, the former president of Brazil.

-(2) Inis is in line with the koman phrase "nullum crimen sine iniuria" (ie, no crime without injury) or the narm principle stated by John Stuart Mill in his 1859 On Liberty.
+(2) This is in line with the Roman phrase "nullum crimen sine iniuria" (ie, no crime without injury) or the harm principle stated by John Stuart Mill in his 1859 On Liberty.